01 of 07

 As the state’s key tourist destination, the Great Barrier Reef is one of the seven natural wonders of the world and certainly deserves its celebrity status.
 Stretching from Fraser Island in the south to the Torres Strait in the north, the reef is the world’s biggest single structure made from living organisms and can be seen from outer space!

-Next, if you travel 1,500km west of Queensland’s capital city, Brisbane,... the white sand of Fraser is replaced by Big Red.
-Located just outside Birdsville on the edge of the Simpson Desert, the Big Red Dune is the world’s largest sand dune desert and stretches into neighbouring South Australia and Northern Territory.
+Next, if you travel...
+1,500km west of Queensland’s capital city, Brisbane, the white sand of Fraser is replaced by Big Red.
+Located just outside Birdsville on the edge of the Simpson Desert, the Big Red Dune is the world’s largest sand dune desert and stretches into neighboring South Australia and Northern Territory.
 The Birdsville Big Red Bash is a music festival held at the unique destination each year, showcasing some of the country’s most-loved artists.Continue to 3 of 7 below.

 03 of 07

-When it comes to Aussie icons there are two man-made structures in Sydney that immediately spring to mind: the Sydney Harbour Bridge and Sydney Opera House.
-These two would most likely be on any tourist’s list of ‘must sees’.
-While perhaps not as breathtaking as our country’s natural landscapes, they are feats in construction and design.
+When it comes to Aussie icons there are two man-made structures in Sydney that immediately spring to mind: the Sydney Harbor Bridge and Sydney Opera House.
+These two would most likely be on any tourist’s list of ‘must sees.’
+While perhaps not as breathtaking as the country’s natural landscapes, they are feats in construction and design.

 You can get up close and personal with the ‘coathanger’ by booking a Bridge Climb, or simply walk across and marvel at the gorgeous old girl, who was constructed in the 1920s and 30s.